Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Computational examples

 \subsection{ABIDE I dataset}

-The Autism Brain Imaging Data Exchange I (ABIDE I, \url{http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html}) \cite{dimartino14} is a resting state functional magnetic resonance imaging dataset, collected to improve understanding of the neural bases of autism.
+The Autism Brain Imaging Data Exchange I (ABIDE I, \url{http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html}) \cite{di2014autism} is a resting state functional magnetic resonance imaging dataset, collected to improve understanding of the neural bases of autism.
 Besides the diagnostic group (autism or healthy control), the information collected from the study subjects also includes their sex, age, handedness category, IQ, and current medication status.
-We considered the preprocessed version of ABIDE I used in \cite{kazeminejad18}, containing brain networks of 816 subjects, including 374 individuals with autism spectrum disorder and 442 healthy controls.
+We considered the preprocessed version of ABIDE I used in \cite{kazeminejad2019topological}, containing brain networks of 816 subjects, including 374 individuals with autism spectrum disorder and 442 healthy controls.

-Brain network of an individual is comprised of 116 nodes, each corresponding to a region of interest (ROI) in the automatic anatomical labeling atlas of the brain \cite{tzouriomazoyer02}.
+Brain network of an individual is comprised of 116 nodes, each corresponding to a region of interest (ROI) in the automatic anatomical labeling atlas of the brain \cite{tzourio2002automated}.
 Connectivity of the network represents correlations between the brain activity in the ROI pairs, with the brain activity extracted as a time series for each region.
 Namely, an (unweighted) edge connects two nodes if Spearman's rank correlation coefficient between the corresponding pair of time series is in the highest 20\% of all such coefficients for distinct ROI pairs.
-This approach of thresholding connectivity to obtain an unweighted graph representation is commonly used for functional brain networks \cite{achard07, supekar08, redcay13, rudie13, rubinov10}.
+This approach of thresholding connectivity to obtain an unweighted graph representation is commonly used for functional brain networks \cite{achard2007efficiency, supekar2008network, redcay2013intrinsic, rudie2013altered, rubinov2010complex}.

-We replaced the brain network of each subject with its largest component, which did not introduce a significant change to the data.
-The distribution of the order in the resulting 816 graphs had a mean of about 116.0, a standard deviation of 0.1, and a maximum of 116.
+We replaced the brain network of each subject with its largest component, which did not introduce a significant change to the data: the distribution of the order in the resulting 816 graphs had a mean of about 116.0 and a standard deviation of 0.1.

 We estimated the mGH distances in all 332,520 distinct pairs of the connected brain networks.
 Average graph order and computing time per one pair were distributed as $116.0 \pm 0.1$ and $0.40\mathrm{s} \pm 20.29\mathrm{s}$, respectively.
 The algorithm found exact mGH distances in 78.6\% of the graph pairs, with relative error $\eta$ and utility coefficient $\upsilon$ distributed as $0.072 \pm 0.139$ and $0.361 \pm 0.214$, respectively.
-We note that using Theorems \ref{theorem 1} and \ref{theorem 2} has reduced the relative error by a factor of 5 on average.
+We notice that using Theorems \ref{theorem 1} and \ref{theorem 2} has reduced the relative error by a factor of 5 on average.

 We ran LoOP on the brain networks using their (approximated) pairwise mGH distances $\tilde{d}$.
 The resulting outlier probability assigned to each brain network (Figure \ref{fig:brain_loop}) thus measures the abnormality of its shape.